The Cutting Edge: Reception

+Of the leads, Kevin Thomas of the Los Angeles Times wrote "Kelly and Sweeney are evenly matched", and the Chicago Tribune's Gene Siskel said "the chemistry between the co-stars makes it work".
+Thomas added, "the entire cast and crew deserve full marks for their determination in making something special out of material that so easily could have been bland, predictable or sentimental".
+In another positive review, Stephen Holden of The New York Times said, "Ms. Kelly's uncompromising portrayal of a high-strung prima donna whose outrageous willfulness masks a girlish vulnerability gives the picture a big charge of energy."
+In The Baltimore Sun, Stephen Hunter described it as "Taming of the Shrew on ice" and pointed out its lack of realism, but said that it made for an enjoyable film with charm.

+Pop culture

+The Cutting Edge is referenced multiple times by the fictional Trevor Lefkowitz in the American version of Ghosts, as it is one of his favorite films.

 Sequels

 The film was followed by several sequels: The Cutting Edge: Going for the Gold (2006), The Cutting Edge: Chasing the Dream (2008) and The Cutting Edge: Fire and Ice (2010), each with mostly different casts.
-The first sequel which involves the couple's daughter moves the timing of The Cutting Edge from 1992 back to the 1984 Winter Olympics so that their daughter could be 21 at the time of the sequel.
+The first sequel, which involves the couple's daughter, moves the timing of The Cutting Edge from 1992 back to the 1984 Winter Olympics so that their daughter could be 21 at the time of the sequel.